n1ke33/In-Memory-Evasion/A Payload's Life.md

 # A Payload's Life

 ## Staged Payloads
-- Something runs a payload stager
+- Something runs a payload stager (Controlled by Artifact, Process Injection, Process Hollowing)
 	- 1 *Allocate memory* in a process
 	- 2 Copy payload stager to tha memory
 	- 3 *Create thread* in process to run stager